streamlit/docs/content/library/get-started/main-concepts.md

    updates happen very fast
 1. Every time a user interacts with a widget, your script is re-executed and the output value of that widget is set to the new value during that run.
+1. Streamlit apps can contain multiple pages, which are defined in separate `.py` files in a `pages` folder.

 ![The Streamlit app model](/images/app_model.png)